Skip to content

 There's no one perfect solution when it comes to the best free invoicing tools.
 That's because every business is different—a freelance SEO consultant, for example, needs different features than a business coach.

-To find the best platforms, I signed up for a free version of each and tested it by creating and customizing a few invoices, adding new clients, digging into the report settings, and testing any automation features.
+To find the best platforms, I signed up for the free version of each and tested it by creating and customizing a few invoices, adding new clients, digging into the report settings, and testing any automation features.
 As I tested, I considered:

 • Value of the free plan.
 Not all free plans are worth it.
 Some "free" plans are just lead magnets to get you to sign up for a paid plan.
 All the invoicing tools on this list offer a solid suite of features for free.